-In response to the ongoing and critical conversation on anti-Black racism in the United States, the Composition Program here at VT supports reinvigorated antiracist efforts in the writing classroom.
-The purpose of these resources is to provide instructors and GTAs in the Virginia Tech Composition Program the tools to learn about and to apply antiracist models and methods in their teaching practices.
+In response to the ongoing and critical conversation on anti-Black racism in the United States, the University Writing Program here at VT supports reinvigorated antiracist efforts in the writing classroom.
+The purpose of these resources is to provide instructors and GTAs in the Virginia Tech University Writing Program the tools to learn about and to apply antiracist models and methods in their teaching practices.

 Baker-Bell, April.
 “Dismantling anti-black linguistic racism in English language arts classrooms: Toward an anti-racist black language pedagogy.”
 Theory into Practice 59.1 (2020): 8-21.